-Figure 4-16.
-Household Incomes in Planning Area, Census 2000.
+Figure 4-14.
+Household Incomes in the planning area, Census 2000.
 This graph illustrates that the housing in the planning area provides housing for households with incomes substantially below the areawide median.
 While both rents and incomes have changed substantially since 1999, the housing stock in the area continues to provide housing for households with moderate incomes.
 This housing is a valuable resource to the City in meeting its objective to be a community that is economically diverse.